bpetterborg/pi_vex_393/README.md

 should work with other SOCs that work with RPi.GPIO2.
 Be sure to set the motors correctly.

-Currently this only works with 2 motors at a time but I will probably fix that in the future.
+~~Currently this only works with 2 motors at a time but I will probably fix that in the future.~~ Currently working on the fix and numerous other fixes/improvements in `pi_vex_393_ng.py`.